-It is also worth quoting from a particular article highlighting the effects of demolition on other city tourism efforts:
+It is also worth quoting one article linking the effects of demolition on other city tourism efforts:

 The vividly painted Magical Mystery Tour bus pulled up outside Ringo Starr's childhood home in Liverpool yesterday.
 As tourists craned their necks to gawp at 9 Madryn Street, where the Beatles' drummer was born, the residents were contemplating their future.
 The 150-year-old two-up, two-down terrace house is one of 6,800 homes in the city which have been earmarked for demolition in one of Liverpool's worst batterings since the Luftwaffe.
 (Guardian, April 2005)